Find a Clinic

 Hearing Protection Tips

 Safeguarding your ears from loud noises is straightforward with the right practices.
 Use the lowest volume setting when using headphones for music.
 Keep a safe distance from the source of loud sounds whenever you can.
 In situations where noise is unexpectedly high, covering your ears can provide immediate relief.
 Invest in earplugs which are invaluable for protecting yourself during prolonged exposure, like at live concerts or construction sites.
 Routine hearing assessments can catch and address hearing impairments early to ensure long-term auditory health.
+You can find a variety of hearing protection products in our online shop.

-Who's at risk for hearing damage?
+Who's at Risk for Hearing Damage?

 Certain individuals face a higher risk for noise-induced hearing loss, particularly those whose occupations expose them to consistent loud environments.
 Workers using power drills, operating chainsaws, near aircraft, or involved in the music industry encounter permanent noise levels that can precipitate hearing damage.
-It's advisable for those in noisy professions to undergo hearing evaluations annually.
-You should also get your hearing checked (/when-to-check-hearing) if you notice any immediate changes in your hearing capability to mitigate the issue and safeguard your hearing health.

 CONSTRUCTION WORKERS